My Literacy Program in Grade 2/3 French Immersion

 *If I didn’t have to teach English, I would add in another day or two of writing.
 Since I have to balance both languages, sometimes our writing is English.

-Here are some examples of different things I like to do:
+Below are some examples of different things I like to do.
+I don’t do all of them every week, I’ve just included them as ideas.

 Want to use them in your class?
 I have over 100 prompts with different themes, seasons and celebrations.
 Check out the full bundle HERE.